azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 The Translator API allows to directly access the service by specifying the API key.
 As with other services, you can find the key under "Keys and Endpoint".

 Use the same `CognitiveServices.ipynb` Notebook as before and copy the following code in a cell below the earlier code in the Notebook.
 Again, we will conduct a REST Call by sending data to the *Translate Cognitive Service* and receiving a response from the pre-trained Machine Learning model behind the scenes.
+In this case, we are translating text from English to German.

 ```python
 import requests, json